-Tender and delicious we use pork shoulder (which has a bit more fat) to create this classic dish at home.
-It takes some time, but is well worth it.
-Enjoy on a fresh ciabatta bun with some coleslaw and side of baked beans.
+Tender and delicious! we use pork shoulder or Butt (which has a bit more fat) to create this classic dish at home.
+It takes some time, but it is well worth it.
+Enjoy on a fresh ciabatta bun with some coleslaw and a side of baked beans.

 2 cloves garlic, smashed